xinaesthete/suda_hugo/content/projects/kalalasi-health-centre/mhairis-visit-to-kalalasi-as-a-medical-student/the-village-appreciates-the-help-of-suda-and-st-peters-church-2/index.md

 ---
-title: "The Village appreciates the help of SUDA and St. Peter’s Church – SUDA"
+title: "The Village appreciates the help of SUDA and St. Peter’s Church"
 #slug: "index"
 ---